Can I Make a Medical Negligence Claim for a Misdiagnosis?

 Quick answer

-Yes, you can make a Medical Negligence claim for misdiagnosis if a medical professional incorrectly diagnoses your illness or condition.
+In Australia, you can make a medical negligence claim for misdiagnosis if a medical professional incorrectly diagnoses your illness or condition.
 This also includes cases where your diagnosis is unreasonably delayed or a doctor fails to diagnose your condition entirely.

 In depth answer

-It is possible to make a misdiagnosis claim against any registered medical professional, including:
+You can make a medical misdiagnosis claim against any registered medical professional, including:

 • Oncologists.

-1. The medical professional owed you a duty of care, and
+1. The medical professional owed you a duty of care.

-2. They breached that duty of care by misdiagnosing you, and
+2. They breached that duty of care by misdiagnosing you.

 3. You have suffered harm or injury due to the misdiagnosis.

-All 3 criteria must be met for a successful misdiagnosis claim.
+All three criteria must be met for a successful medical misdiagnosis claim.

 1. Duty of care